-After that panic was over the ride out of Cardiff was quite enjoyable, although I was surprised at how long it was taking and the slow average speed.
-Something I would find that didn't get much better the whole trip.
+After that panic was over, I quite enjoyed the ride out of Cardiff.
+Although I was surprised at how long it took and how slow my average speed was.
+Something I would find that didn’t get much better the whole trip.

 On day two it rained all day.
 My socks, shoes and feet were soaked but my merino socks kept my feet surprisingly warm.